 Obadji would have chewed anyone out for slamming on his door like that, but he knew that if this was important enough for chubby Corporal Yaffins to sprint up the staircase, he could forego a slight annoyance.
 "At ease, Corporal.
 What's the issue?"
 He tilted his head slightly.

 The Warden snarled, his quizzical expression turning grim.
 It is coincidental that the moment he ever starts thinking about Gibberlings and their lamentable importance to the war effort, Kahruvel appears.
-Outranking Obadji by a full two ranks, he could do pretty much whatever he wanted, and had no regard for policy.
-He didn't waste time thinking about this problem, however; only on remedying it.
-"How far?"
+Outranking Obadji by a full two ranks, he could do pretty much whatever he wanted... and Kahruvel had no regard for policy.

-The Yasskul growled.
+The Arisen growled.
 "Why wasn't I notified sooner?"

-The Warden glanced out his window to inspect the yard and the forced labor mines, and his hidden fears were confirmed.
-He kept his stern look of certainty on his face.
+The Warden glanced out his window to inspect the yard and the forced labor mines, and his hidden fears were confirmed, but he remained stoic and composed.
 He thought for a prolonged moment.

 He nodded, and turned back to Yaffins.
 "Alright.
-Get down to Orfin, tell him to get Platoon A to move the typical prisoners into their cells.
+Get down to Orfin, tell him to get 'A' Platoon to move the typical prisoners into their cells.
 Squads 1 through 3, remain on prison detail.
 Squad 4 remains on patrol detail as always.
-Inform him that he and Platoon B are to organize the atypical prisoners into the cave in the Quarry, as planned, and then are to report back for yard duty.
+Inform Orfin that he and 'B' Platoon are to organize the atypical prisoners into the cave in the Quarry as planned, and then to report back for yard duty.
 Dismissed."
-He saluted the corporal.

-The Corporal saluted back, and turned on his heel.
+The Corporal saluted swiftly and turned on his heel.
 He double-timed it down the hallway, and then down the stairs.
-After waiting a while, the Warden decided to walk down as well - he wanted to be there when Kahruvel arrived, and he also wanted to ensure that Yaffins didn't fall and break his back while he hobbled down those stairs.
+After waiting a while, the Warden decided to walk down as well; he wanted to be there when Kahruvel arrived of course, but he also wanted to ensure that portly young Yaffins didn't fall and break his back while he hobbled down those stairs.

 Corporal Yaffins did make it down the stairs.
 Obadji's men were already scrambling about, preparing for the Colonel's arrival.
 Trask's platoon was so quick in their given task that they were already standing in inspection formation in front of the prison yard, at attention.
 He nodded in approval, and asked Trask to fall out.